markbarna/nn-electricity-demand/README.md

-# nn-electricity-demand
-Utilizing Neural Networks to Predict Electricity Demand
+# Using Recurrent Neural Networks to Predict Electricity Demand